palmensimon/fira/README.md

 # jura

-Terminal Jira client with git and Claude Code integration.
+Terminal Jira client with git and AI integration.

 ## Installation